van-tran/blockchain-engineer-interview/README.md

 Those features should be implemented with contracts on layer 2 built with OP Stack.
 For more information:
 - [OP Stack](https://stack.optimism.io/#)

+## Requirements
+- To complete this assignment you should implement the main features of the components to demonstrate the user’s end-to-end flow.
+- Propose solutions to protect the user’s gene data so that no one could access it directly without the end user’s permission.
+- Implement the solution on the Avalanche Subnet

 ## Instructions
 To complete this assignment you should implement the `/// TODO:` with solution code.
 Most of the changes will be in `/contracts/`